nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-4.md

 1. Walk to the fence at the bottom of the screen and continue walking east from there.
 Place the Chest on the east-most tile on the row of tiles just above the south-most row of tiles.<br />![The Mountain Chest](images/year-1-sprint-4-the-mountain-chest.png)
 2. Fish so that your bobber lands one tile southeast of the underwater stone.
 This tile is Fishing Zone 5.
 Casting beyond this tile has no benefit.<br />![The Mountain Bobber](images/year-1-sprint-4-the-mountain-bobber.png)
 3. Fish until 1:00 am.
-4. Fill your inventory with the following:
+4. Deposit your entire inventory into the Chest.
+Withdraw the following:
-   - Fiberglass Rod (when raining tomorrow)
    - All Ore
    - All Coal
    - All Gems